-- Private 88 acre lake for fishing, boating (pontoon, kayak / canoe / paddle boarding / wind-surfing, sailing) and general relaxation with volunteers committed to supporting the ecosystem.
-Swim platform to accommodate non-motorized watercraft to relax and/or enjoy some refreshments / food as you cruise the lake.
+- Private 88-acre lake for fishing, boating (pontoon, kayak/canoe/paddle boarding/wind-surfing, sailing) and general relaxation with volunteers committed to supporting the ecosystem.
+Swim platform to accommodate non-motorized watercraft to relax and/or enjoy some refreshments and food as you cruise the lake.
 Free fishing – no license required for BLHA members.

 - This member website: http://BerkeleyLake.org

 - Events: BLHA provides and supports multiple events on and off the lake:

 - Four (4) quarterly meetings are held to provide updates on the HOA and to conduct business.

 - Refer to BLHA newsletters for reporting of current and past activities.

 - Dues include $100 which is directed to our Lake Restoration Fund for supporting lake maintenance and restoration activities.

 - Annual watercraft fee – $25 covers any number of registered (motorized and non-motorized) watercraft.
 Registration is required however for each watercraft.